Towers of Bologna: Two Towers

 The most famous pair of towers are located at the intersection of the roads that lead to the five gates of the old ring wall (mura dei torresotti).
 This was the site of the early medieval Gate to the Via Emilia, the Porta Ravennate, now remembered by the name of the adjacent Piazza di Porta Ravegnana.
 The taller tower is called the Asinelli while the smaller but more leaning tower is called the Garisenda.

+The Asinelli Tower was built between 1109 and 1119 by the Asinelli family.
+At 97m tall, there are 498 steps inside.

+The Garisenda Tower is shorter at 47m and is known for its steep overhang due to subsidence of the foundations.

+In October 2023, due to fears that the heavily leaning Garisenda Tower would collapse, both towers were closed to the public.
+In December 2023 the municipality of Bologna launched a crowdfunding campaign to restore the site, with the mayor of Bologna estimating that the project would take 10 years and cost 20 million Euros.